Dulwich Hamlet F.C.: History

 After finishing bottom of the Premier Division in 2000–01, the club were relegated back to Division One.
 After finishing seventh in 2003–04, the club played off against Wealdstone for a place in the Premier Division after league restructuring but lost 5–4 on penalties after a 2–2 draw.
 In 2010–11 Dulwich finished fifth and entered the promotion play-offs, beating Bognor Regis Town 3–1 in the semi-finals before losing 4–3 to Leatherhead in the final.
 The following season the club finished third, again qualifying for the promotion play-offs.
 After beating Folkestone Invicta 2–1 in the semi-finals, they lost the final 1–0 to Bognor Regis.
 They returned to the Premier Division after winning the Division One South title on the last day of the 2012–13 season with a 1–1 draw against Burgess Hill Town.

 In 2014–15 Dulwich finished fourth in the Premier Division, qualifying for the play-offs.
 However, they lost 2–1 at Margate in the semi-finals.
 The following season the club finished fifth, and reached the play-off final after winning 1–0 at Bognor Regis Town in the semi-final, before going on to lose 3–1 at East Thurrock United.
 In 2016–17 Dulwich finished third in the Premier Division, qualifying for the play-offs for the third season in a row.
 After beating Enfield Town 4–2 in the semi-finals, they lost 2–1 at Bognor Regis Town in the final.
 The following season saw the club finish as runners-up in the Premier Division.
 In the subsequent play-offs, they beat Leiston 1–0 in the semi-final, before defeating Hendon 4–3 on penalties following a 1–1 draw in the final to earn promotion to the National League South.

 The 2019–20 season saw Dulwich reach the first round of the FA Cup, with the club losing 4–1 at home to Carlisle United.
+In 2022–23 the club finished fourth-from-bottom of the National League South and were relegated to the Isthmian League Premier Division.

+Season-by-season record

 Ground

 The club played at Woodwarde Road until 1895, when they moved to College Farm.
 The following year they moved to Sunray Avenue, where they remained until 1902.
 Between 1902 and 1912 they played at Freeman's Ground on Champion Hill, before moving to an adjacent plot of land, where they played until the opening of the Champion Hill stadium in 1931.
 The stadium was used for amateur international matches, including the 1948 Summer Olympics.